• Skip to primary navigation

 By raking the leaves to get them into this fun pile, kids learn that sometimes you have to work before you can play.
 It might take a few hours or even a few days to get all of the raking done.

-This is a great time to get in quality time together as a family.
+This is a great time to get quality time together as a family.
 You also get the tough work out of the way and get to share laughter as you take turns jumping into the piles of leaves.

 5. Dusting